julianFBarbosa/frontend-mentor/README.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - List of solutions

 This is a repository containing a list of solutions from [Frontend Mentor](https://www.frontendmentor.io/).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.